Andrepereira2001/feup-lbaw-2021/er.md

 | US0.2 | See About | high | As a User, I want to access the about page, so that I can see a complete description of the website as well as its creators |
 | US0.3 | Consult Contacts | medium | As a User, I want to access contacts, so that I can come in touch with the platform creators |
 | US0.4 | Consult Services | medium | As a User, I want to access the services information, so that I can see the website’s services |
-> Table 2: User user stories
+> Table 2: User User Stories

 #### 2.1.
 Visitor